davidawcloudsecurity/learn-aws-control-tower/README.md

 The most critical prerequisite is having access to the AWS Organizations management account with sufficient permissions.
 Everything else can be installed or configured relatively quickly.

-I'll create a comprehensive Terraform script that walks through the AWS Control Tower workshop.
-This will include setting up Control Tower, organizational units, accounts, and guardrails as covered in the workshop.

-I've created a comprehensive Terraform script that implements the key components covered in the AWS Control Tower workshop.
-Here's what the script includes:

 ## Key Components

 **Core Infrastructure:**